Fluffy on the inside and golden-crisp outside: The crispy, fried potatoes of your dreams.

 - To a colander, add the potatoes and rinse under cold running water until the water runs clear.
 Squeeze out as much moisture as you can, then pat dry with paper towels and transfer to a medium bowl.
 Stir in the salt.

-- Heat 3 tbsp. butter in an 8″ nonstick skillet over medium heat.
-Stir in potatoes.
-Using a spatula, gently press potatoes, molding them to fit the skillet.
-Cook until edges are golden brown, 20-22 minutes.
+- In a medium cast-iron skillet set over medium heat, melt 3 tablespoons. of the butter.
+When the foam subsides, add the potatoes.
+Using a spatula, gently press on the potatoes to mold them to fit the skillet.
+Cook until the edges are golden brown, 18–22 minutes.

-- Cover skillet with a large inverted plate, flip hashbrowns onto plate, then slide back into the skillet, cooked side up.
-Drizzle remaining butter around the edge of the skillet and cook until golden brown on the bottom, about 12 minutes more.
-Slide onto a plate and season with salt and pepper.
+- Cover the skillet with a heatproof plate larger than its diameter, carefully flip the hash browns onto the plate, then slide them back into the skillet, cooked side up.
+Pour the remaining butter around the edge of the skillet, and cook until golden brown on the bottom, about 12 minutes.